sal55/langs/Compilers.md

 All compilers have been amateur efforts written by me for personal use, or as an in-house tool to help in my work.
 They were not professional products.
 Yet for quite a few years they were also used to write applications sold commercially.

+Other than when using the NASM backend, and for a period when my own replacement for NASM generating OBJ files, my products never used a conventional linker.
+Pre-NASM, I would use my own OBJ format and had a program called a Loader to combine multiple object files into an executable.

+Post-NASM and after the OBJ-generating phase, my own assembler generated EXE files directly.
+The back-end of the assembler was eventually incorporated into the compiler.
+ASM output was then used only during debugging and development.

-None used an optimisation stage, except for the most recent, but that made little difference to real applications (only to benchmarks!).
+No version used an optimisation stage, except for the most recent, but that made little difference to real applications (only to benchmarks!).
 It does make programs smaller though.

 I considered it part of my job to ensure a quick edit-compile-run cycle, and did whatever was necessary to streamline the process.
 So full recompilation never took more than a few seconds, even using floppy disks, and usually that wasn't necessary.
 The latest compiler can do a full re-build of projects up to 40-50KLoc in around 1/10th of a second.